 —Laura Hudson, The radical games event where the next speaker is you

-The Lost Levels four-hour gaming unconference incorporates these ground rules:
+The Lost Levels four-hour gaming unconference incorporates these agreements:

 - Make space for others!